hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/02_sleuth.md

 #### Check which models have been fit and which coefficients can be tested

 Ensure the design model and coefficients are correct for your analysis.
+The level not shown is the base level.

 ```R
 models(so)